Developers Who Use Spaces Make More Money Than Those Who Use Tabs

 Re: (Score:2)

+If someone fucks up and puts a tab in the wrong place, or a space in the wrong place it's completely non-obvious to anyone until it's already in the repository.

+In practice, it ends up with a code base that's got all kinds of weird indentation issues because people fuck up this way with great regularity.

-Only dummies and newbs argue stupid shit (Score:2, Insightful)
+Only dummies and newbs argue stupid shit (Score:4, Insightful)

 Proof: neither side makes jack-shit as a coder